matoilic/jquery.accordion/README.md

 # jquery.accordion #

-jquery.accordion is a multifunctional accordion plugin for [jQuery](http://jquery.com).
+jquery.accordion is a multifunctional and lightweight accordion plugin for [jQuery](http://jquery.com).

 ## Usage ##